Verifying Device Drivers with Pancake: Performance Evaluation

 \name driver compilation time is a matter of seconds, and the verification of the driver in full takes around 20 minutes on a typical laptop.
 When verified separately, the device model takes 10 minutes and the driver's functions each take around 1 minute.

-Our evaluation platform is an AVnet MaaXBoard with an NXP i.MX8MQ SoC, having four Arm Cortex A53 cores capable of a maximum of 1.5\,GHz; we run our measurements at a fixed clock rate of 1\,GHz.
-The board has 2\,GiB of RAM and the on-chip 1\,Gb/s NIC specified earlier (in \autoref{s:verif}).
+Our evaluation platform is an AVnet MaaXBoard with an NXP i.MX8MQ SoC, having four Arm Cortex A53 cores capable of a maximum of 1.5\,GHz.
+We run our measurements at a fixed clock rate of 1\,GHz to avoid the need for thermal management. \footnote{Note that running at a low clock rate will magnify software overheads, and as such presents a pessimistic performance.} The board has 2\,GiB of RAM and the on-chip 1\,Gb/s NIC specified earlier (in \autoref{s:verif}).

 The evaluation system runs a networking client on \lionsos.
 The client simply receives data packets from the NIC and echoes them back.
 We use an external load generator that sends an adjustable load (requested throughput) to the target system, and measures the amount of data received back (received throughput) as well as the latency.
 On the evaluation system we also measure CPU load.